screentek/Optimizely/README.md

     Install-Package Imageshop.Optimizely.Plugin

-Files needed for the project will be copied from the nuget package once the project is built.
+> **Note**: Files needed for the project will be copied from the nuget package once the project is built.
+Files will only be copied if they are modified (unchanged files are skipped).

-If files already exists, they will be overwritten on each build, except for the view files: ImageshopImage.cshtml and ImageshopVideo.cshtml.
-If you want the newest versions of these files, delete these two and rebuild the project.
+> **Note**: **Exception:** ImageshopImage.cshtml and ImageshopVideo.cshtml will only be overwritten if their modified dates from the nuget package are newer than the modified dates of these two files in your project.
+If you wish to keep your own ImageshopImage.cshtml and ImageshopVideo.cshtml files, modify the files before updating the plugin.

+> **Note**: Different projects may store view files in different directories, we are working for a solution for this.

 #### 2. Adding two lines to your Startup.cs:
 Add the following lines to your startup.cs file.